Today, I am taking the a plunge and clarifying a lot of the rumors and speculation about Life and Health Agents or Brokers.

 There is no incentive with a salaried agent to give you good, long term service nor the representation you receive from a top notch independent agent/broker paid only on commission.

-Understand…The business belongs to someone you don’t even know or may never speak to who is receiving commission and paying the licensed representative a salary to keep writing business on his behalf.
+Understand…The business belongs to someone you don’t even know or may never speak to who is receiving commission and paying the licensed representative a salary to keep writing business on his or her behalf.

 There is a very high turnover rate in these kinds of organizations.